Let us begin with the prohibition of Melacha (Doing Work), מלאכה. The Gemara in Moed Katan says:

 The gemara makes clear that melacha is prohibited and gives a Prophetic verse as a proof text; however, there is no reason given for this law, and the parameters of the prohibition remain unclear.
 This essay will address a potential reason for the prohibition of melacha, and the next installment will unpack some of the details.

-There are three brief classic texts that serve as the basic understanding of why melacha ought to be forbidden1.
+There are three brief classic texts that serve as the basic understanding of why melacha ought to be forbidden.
 We will begin with a passage from the Ramban’s seminal work on mourning, Torah ha-Adam, that gives a simple reason for this prohibition.

 רמב”ן, תורת האדם שער האבל – ענין האבלות (עמ’ קע, שעוועל)